EuclidProtocol/docs/docs/API/GQL/Router/Escrows.md

 sidebar_position: 6
 ---
 # Escrows
-Queries the chain UID that contain an escrow with the specified token.
+Queries the chain UIDs that contain an escrow with the specified token.
 Returns information on the escrow if found.

 ```graphql
 query Escrows($token: String!, $max: String, $min: String, $skip: Int, $limit: Int) {